Skip to content

 Can I change the policy excess?

-Saga Travel Insurance customers can select from 3 levels of excess to pay in the event of a claim:
+With Saga Plus and Saga Standard Travel Insurance you can select from three levels of excess to pay in the event of a claim.
+Or you can choose to remove the excess.

 • £70